StanJulia/Stan.jl/README.md

 }
 "
 ```
-Variable 'bernoulli' holds the Stan model definition and is passed in using the model keyword argument:
+The model is given a name while the Stan model is passed in using the model keyword argument:
 ```
-stanmodel = Stanmodel(name="bernoulli", model=bernoulli);
+stanmodel = Stanmodel(name="bernoulli", model=bernoullistanmodel);
 stanmodel |> display
 ```
-Create a default model for sampling.
-See other examples for methods optimize and diagnose in the Bernoulli example directory.
+The Stanmodel() call creates a default model for sampling.
+See other examples for methods optimize and diagnose in the Bernoulli example directory and below for some more details.

 The input data is defined below (using the future Julia 0.4 dictionary syntax).
 Package Compat.jl provides the @Compat.Dict macro to support this on Julia 0.3.
 By default 4 chains will be simulated.
 Below initialization of 'data' is an array of 4 dictionaries, a dictionary for each chain.
 If the array length is not equal to the number of chains, only the first elemnt of the array will be used for all chains.
 ```